csabapalfi/pagespeed-insights-scripts/README.md

 You can use `pagespeed-score` to get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

 Ever wondered how Lighthouse (and PageSpeed Insights) calculates your performance score?
-Check out my blog post with a deep dive and recommendations. https://medium.com/expedia-group-tech/whats-in-the-google-pagespeed-score-a5fc93f91e91
+Check out my blog post with a deep dive and recommendations: [What's in the Google PageSpeed score?](https://medium.com/expedia-group-tech/whats-in-the-google-pagespeed-score-a5fc93f91e91)

+## Recommendations for using the score

+* **Use the score to look for longer-term trends and identify big changes**; but prefer your own analytics/field data for finer details
+* **Metrics marked slow (red) usually highlight genuine problems**, even though actual values are not 100% accurate
+* **Reduce variability by doing multiple runs, forcing A/B test variants, and other means** — but even with reduced variability, some inherent inaccuracies remain
+* **Try the `pagespeed-score` cli (this module!)** to reduce/identify variability and to investigate inaccuracies

 ## About the score

+Learn more by reading my blog post: [What's in the Google PageSpeed score?](https://medium.com/expedia-group-tech/whats-in-the-google-pagespeed-score-a5fc93f91e91)

 ### PageSpeed Insights score = Lighthouse score